jmcnamara/xlsxwriter.lua/dev/docs/source/faq.rst

 Q. Is feature X supported or will it be supported?
 --------------------------------------------------

 All supported features are documented.
+In time the feature set should expand to be the same as the `Python XlsxWriter <http://xlsxwriter.readthedocs.org>`_ module.

 Q. Is there an "AutoFit" option for columns?